eehah5ru/workhardplay-pw-website/en/2019/projects/arina-nesterova-nikita-nechaev-tryptokit-play-30.md

 projectTitle: "Tryptokit Play 3.0"
 shortDescription: "Presentation"
 participantId: arina-nesterova-nikita-nechaev
+tags: "rhythm, weak disease, intoxication, care virus"
 ---

-Hi!
-We invite you to the presentation of Tryptokit Play 3.0 – set of chemicals which can correct your mood and vital rhythms.
-Try to synchronize your mental expectations and physical reality!
+The presentation of Tryptokit Play 3.0 – set of chemicals which can correct your mood and vital rhythms.
+We tried to synchronize your mental expectations and physical reality!